akhilsoni04/ExpenseTrackerWebApp/README.md

 - 🧾 List all transactions with details
 - ➖ Calculate and display balance dynamically
 - 🔄 Remove individual transactions
-- 📱 Fully responsive UI for mobile and desktop

----

-## 📸 Screenshots

-*(Add screenshots here if available)*

 ---